yangman946/WallPaperChanger/README.md

 You need:

 - to install requirements: `pip install -r requirements.txt`
-- Your own api key for openweather: https://openweathermap.org/api
+- Your own api key from openweather: https://openweathermap.org/api
-- (Optional) Image url for weather widget: customise your own widget here: https://www.theweather.com/
+- (Optional) Image url for a weather widget: customise your own widget here: https://www.theweather.com/

-refer to `mainScript.py` for where to insert these values.
+refer to `settings.py` for where to insert these values.

-You can run this script two ways:
+You can run this script in two ways:

-### Via the `run.bat` script
+### Via the `run.bat` batch script

-You can either run the file normally or use the windows task scheduler to run it periodically.
+You can either run the script manually or via a task scheduler to run it periodically (i.e., every hour).
+Make sure to edit the `run.bat` script to add the directory for which the batch script is located.
 A premade windows task scheduler xml file is provided in the project root.

+You may also decide to run the `refresh.bat` script every minute to update the live clock.

 ### Via the command-line